-Unit code VU23553 Unit title Read and write complex texts for study purposes Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to use analysis and note-taking skills to read and write complex texts related to study purposes and/or the field of study.
-The outcomes described in this unit relate to: The Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence for Reading and Writing at Level 4 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Reading and Writing.
-They contribute directly to the achievement of ISLPR Reading 3 / 3+ and Writing 3 / 3+.
-This unit applies to EAL learners wishing to develop their English language reading and writing skills to satisfy further study needs.
-The study contexts in which these skills are applied are varied and can be related to a range of further study, Vocational Education and Training (VET) or higher education research and academic writing contexts.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Elements describe the essential outcomes of a unit of competency.
-Performance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Assessment of performance is to be consistent with the assessment requirements.
-1 Read and analyse complex texts for study 1.1 Identify the context, genre and purpose of the text and the register used purposes 1.2 Use a variety of reading strategies to analyse the text 1.3 Analyse the discourse structure of the text 1.4 Analyse the main concepts or contentions/ positions of the text 1.5 Identify and analyse evidence provided to support concepts or contentions 1.6 Identify language and other devices used to convey information in the text 1.7 Critically evaluate the usefulness of the information within the text in relation to own study purposes 2 Take notes from complex 2.1 Confirm purpose of note-taking written texts for study purposes 2.2 Use text layout to locate relevant information in complex texts.
+Unit code VU2355 VU23553 Unit title Re Read a and write complex texts for study purposes required This unit describes the performance outcomes, skills and knowledge required by EAL learners to use analysis and note-taking skills to read and write complex texts related to study purposes and/or the field of study.
+The out come s described in this unit relate to: dire ctly to alian Core Skills Framework (ACSF).
+They contribute the achievement of ACSF indicators of competence for and Writing at Level 4 desc criptor (International Second Language Proficiency Ratings) s for Reading and Writing.
+They contribute directly to the ent of ISLPR Reading 3 / 3+ and Writing 3 / 3+. language reading and writing skills study contexts in which these skill related to a range of further study (VET) or higher education research ies to EAL learners wishing to develop their English ding and writing skills to satisfy further study needs.
+The s in which these skills are applied are varied and can be ange of further study, Vocational Education and Training er education research and academic writing contexts. nal licensing, legislative or certification requirements apply the time of publication.
+Pre-requisite Unit(s) N Nil Nil Competency Field Not Applicable Unit Sector Not Ap Not App olicabl e Element Performance Criteria Elements describe the essential outcomes of a unit of competency. need Asse ormance criteria describe the required performance ded to demonstrate achievement of the element. essment of performance is to be consistent with the essment requirements.
+1 Read and analyse complex texts for 1.1 Identify the context, genre and purpose of the text and the register used purposes 1.2 Use a variety of reading strategies to analyse the text the text 1.5 Identify and analyse evidence provided to support concepts or contentions 1.6 Identify language and other devices used to convey information in the text 1.7 Critically evaluate the usefulness of the information within the text in relation to own study purposes 2 Take notes from complex 2.1 Confirm purpose of note-taking written texts for study purposes 2.2 Use text layout to locate relevant information in complex texts.
 2.3 Use strategies to record information suited to study purpose or task 3 Produce extended written 3.1 Confirm requirements and purpose of written text texts for study purposes 3.2 Source and synthesise complex information and ideas from a range of sources 3.3 Design an outline plan for the text using researched material 3.4 Support complex concepts or contentions with subsidiary points, reasons and relevant examples 3.5 Link ideas in clear connected text using a range of cohesive devices 3.6 Develop cohesive text according to plan using coherently linked paragraphs with language appropriate to register 4 Reference sources used in texts 4.1 Identify the purposes and conventions of referencing in formal study contexts and in own specific study field 4.2 Locate and record references used to produce text 4.3 Organise and insert references according to specified referencing conventions for the specific field of study 4.4 Document reference list using appropriate formatting 5 Review own written texts 5.1 Use proofreading and editing processes to review text 5.2 Review text for clarity of content, expression, structure and sequence of ideas 5.3 Confirm the text meets the requirements of the task